 Beyond the live cooking, there is a hot and cold buffet that includes bread and fillings to make sandwiches and then toast them in the toasters provided.
 There are plenty of sodas, juices, and a barista for hot drinks.
 There are also all the usual beers, spirits, and wines.
 This lounge shares bathrooms and showers with the American Express Lounge, and these are modern and smart.

 2. The House, Terminal 2

 I cannot understand why you would pay to access “The House”, Terminal 2, when you can get free access to Plaza Premium Lounge, Terminal 2, which has much better food.
-In mid-September 2019, The House lounge joined the Priority Pass network, but members have to pay a discounted fee at around $20 per person to enter.
+In mid-September 2019, The House lounge joined the Priority Pass network, but members have to pay a discounted fee of around $20 USD per person to enter.

 You can’t miss this lounge as the entrance to the lounge is a wall of gold with Etihad branding on it.
 Inside, this lounge is slick and feels more like a luxury hotel than a room in an airport.
-The restaurant part of the lounge offers white-tablecloths and waiter-service.
+The restaurant part of the lounge offers white tablecloths and waiter service.
 The rest of the lounge has sofa seats to relax on set on a chocolate-colored carpet.

 The a la carte has six menu items; soup, warm goats, cheese crostini, porcini gnocchi, chicken, burger, and a cheese plate.
 The buffet isn’t great in this lounge, but it has salad, chicken, and stir-fried beef with rice but no vegetable sides and no vegetarian main dish.
 For dessert, the only choice is a chocolate caramel slice.
 On the bright side, there’s a full-service bar with spirits, beer, wine, smoothies, and barista-made coffees.
 Shower facilities are also available.